Skip to main content Skip to footer

 However, in most cases, you will know relatively quickly whether a candidate is a good fit or not for the position.
 During these times, you will have an immediate reason why they don't fit the job, e.g., failing a required skills test, not having a relevant qualification, or having too little or even too much experience.
 As long as you pass this reason over to the candidate, there's no reason why you can't send the rejection letter even the day after an interview or application.

 There will be cases where you need to discuss with your colleagues or deliberate over a candidate, and this process can be as long as it needs to be.
-For particularly long decision-making periods, it can be a good idea to send a simple response to candidates to thank them for their time and to ensure them you will get back to them after you have made a decision.
+For particularly long decision-making periods, consider sending a simple response to candidates to thank them for their time and assure them that you will get back to them after making a decision.

 Rejecting an internal candidate

 For many vacancies, the position will be advertised both internally and externally for applications.
-Rejecting a candidate who is already part of your business can be a special case, as it's important to treat them with as much respect as possible to make sure they are still happy in their current position.
-Often it can be worth following up a letter with a quick one-to-one meeting to ensure them they are still valued in your organisation.
-Tell them why they were unsuitable for the vacancy and how you will help them with their personal development in the future.
+Rejecting a candidate who is already part of your business can be a special case, as it's important to treat them with as much respect as possible to ensure they remain happy in their current position.
+It can often be worth following up a letter with a quick one-to-one meeting to ensure they are still valued in your organisation.
+Explain to them why they were not suitable for the vacancy and outline how you will support their personal development in the future.

 Rejecting a candidate based on 'cultural fit'

 'Cultural fit' in recruitment can be a controversial area, as it often comes across as an employer just picking an excuse out of the bag if they can't put their finger on why someone isn't right.
-Despite this, recruiting someone who is going to fit into your organisation and get on with people is a crucial element of the job and shouldn't be underestimated.
+Despite this, recruiting someone who fits into your organisation and gets on with people is a crucial element of the job and shouldn't be underestimated.
 When rejecting a candidate based on a personal element, it's important to be careful in how you say or write it, as you can open yourself up to discrimination claims if you're not careful.

 Finally, if you are recruiting and you feel you are struggling to find the right fit for a vacancy, get in touch with Aaron Wallis Sales Recruitment.